 Section 508 refers to a statutory section in the Rehabilitation Act of 1973 (29 U.S.C.
 794d).
 Congress significantly strengthened Section 508 in the Workforce Investment Act of 1998.
 Its primary purpose is to provide access to and use Federal executive agencies’ electronic and information technology (ICT) by individuals with disabilities.

 Federal Risk and Authorization Management Program - FedRAMP - Cloud Services

 The Federal Risk and Authorization Management Program, or FedRAMP, is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 This approach uses a “do once, use many times” framework that saves an estimated 30-40% of government costs and the time and staff required to conduct redundant agency security assessments.

 FedRAMP is the result of close collaboration with cybersecurity and cloud experts from the General Services Administration (GSA), National Institute of Standards and Technology (NIST), Department of Homeland Security (DHS), Department of Defense (DOD), National Security Agency (NSA), Office of Management and Budget (OMB), the Federal Chief Information Officer (CIO) Council and its working groups, as well as private industry.

 Risk Management Framework (RMF) is the unified information security framework for the entire federal government that is replacing the legacy Certification and Accreditation (C&A) processes within federal government departments and agencies, the Department of Defense (DOD) and the Intelligence Community (IC).

-After completing a security assessment, the head of an agency (or their designee) can authorize the system for use, or grant an Authorization to Operate (ATO).
-An agency grants an ATO according to a risk-based framework that analyzes how a vendor has implemented the security controls within their IT environment.
+After completing a security assessment, the head of an agency (or their designee) can authorize the system for use or grant an Authorization to Operate (ATO).
+An agency grants an ATO using a risk-based framework that analyzes how vendors implement security controls within their IT environment.